Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEHIDKeyboard.rst

 NA

-.. note :: “BLEHIDKeyboard.h” must be included to use the class function.
+.. note :: "BLEHIDKeyboard.h" must be included to use the class function.

 **BLEHIDKeyboard::consumerReport**
 ----------------------------------